COVID-19 information in different languages and alternative formats

-- You can also translate the pages on this website from English into your chosen language.
+You can translate the pages on this website from English into your chosen language.

-- Find out about the support available from the community hub in BSL
+See the support available from the community hub in BSL.

-DeafCOG can support D/deaf people who need BSL or want help with communication.
-They have volunteers who can support Deaf people who don’t have people local to you that can sign or you are feeling lonely, worried or need someone to talk to.
+DeafCOG can support D/deaf people who need BSL or help with communication.
+Volunteers can support Deaf people who don’t have people local to you that can sign or you are feeling lonely, worried or need someone to talk to.

-Sussex Interpreting Services has information about Covid-19 in several languages and they can offer language support.
+Sussex Interpreting Services has information about COVID-19 in many languages and they can offer language support.

-Speakout Brighton & Hove has put together a range of Easy Read information on the coronavirus pandemic.
+Speakout Brighton & Hove has Easy Read information on the coronavirus pandemic.

 National public health advice